 Other Factors to Keep in Mind

 - Moving to a lower interest rate may not save you money if you’re paying in other ways.
 Besides the balance transfer fees we’ve just discussed, companies may charge you an annual fee.
-If there are fees, make sure the money you’ll save on interest more than makes up for your costs.
+If there are any fees, make sure the money you’ll save on interest more than makes up for your costs.

 - The APR you’re offered will depend on your credit score and creditworthiness.
 Because you’re better off applying only for cards you have a good chance of getting, we recommend that you check your score first to narrow down the pool of cards you’re considering.